 As you may well know, I don’t review or recommend anything that I’m not already using in my business.

-Sometimes those changes wouldn’t happen straight away.
+Sometimes those changes wouldn’t happen straight away, which is very frustrating.

-That has been a HUGE time saver.
+That, for me at least, has been a HUGE time saver.

-Child Themer is a pretty simple plugin.
+Themer Pro is a pretty simple plugin to use.

 What you get for that price is a quality and robust premium plugin from a reputable developer and company (Eric Hamm at CobaltApps).